rh-aiservices-bu/rhel-ai-poc/README.md

   repo: 'file:///home/example-user/poc-repo'
   commit: 50e47897b5d5bb359504618fa33a83110e87f5f8
   patterns:
-    - 'data_preparation/output/my_subject/md/*.md'
+    - 'data_preparation/output/knowledge/my_subject/md/*.md'
 ```

 #### Update the taxonomy on the RHEL AI instance with the new qna.yaml file.

-Now you can copy the repo taxonomy folder and place it in the appropriate location on the RHEL AI instance.
+Now you can copy the output taxonomy folder and place it in the appropriate location on the RHEL AI instance.
 ```
 rm -rf ~/.local/share/instructlab/taxonomy
 cp -r <poc-repo>/data_preparation/taxonomy ~/.local/share/instructlab/